wlandau/remakeGenerator/README.md

 - **Parallelizable**.
 Distribute your workflow over multiple parallel processes with a single flag in [GNU Make](https://www.gnu.org/software/make/).

 The `remakeGenerator` package accomplishes this by generating [YAML](http://yaml.org/) files for [`remake`](https://github.com/richfitz/remake) that would be too big to type manually.

-# Drake

-[Drake](https://github.com/wlandau-lilly/drake) is a newer, standalone, [CRAN-published](https://CRAN.R-project.org/package=drake) build system.
-It has the convenience of remakeGenerator, the reproducibility of remake, and several built-in forms of parallel computing, even ones not available in parallelRemake.

 # Installation